Chicken and Bacon Risotto

 Notes

-Disclosure: I am not affiliated with Slimming World in any way other than being an ex-member.
+Disclosure: We are not affiliated with Slimming World.
 This recipe may have been adapted from a Slimming World magazine or book.
-If you are reading this blog post or printing this recipe, the chances are you already follow SW and know all the ins and outs of how it works.
 Please check with your consultant, in your member pack, or online at Slimming World’s website for full and up-to-date details about the plan, as it may be updated from time to time in line with the latest nutritional information.
-I am not a doctor or dietician or providing medical advice and hold no responsibility for the complete accuracy of calorie counts and nutritional information, and where applicable, Syns in Slimming World-friendly recipes.
-I advise you to check your own resources if you are using recipes to lose weight.
+We are not doctors or dieticians or providing medical advice and hold no responsibility for the complete accuracy of calorie counts and nutritional information, and where applicable, Syns in Slimming World-friendly recipes.
+We advise you to check your own resources if you are using recipes to lose weight.
 All weight-loss programs should be followed on advice from a doctor.